Bivariate Data from USArrests

 border=NA, ylim=ylim)

-It is sometimes it is preferable to show the ECDF instead.
+It is sometimes preferable to show the ECDF instead.
 And you can glue various combinations together to convey more information all at once

 # Full Sample Density